 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 What should I watch for while using this medication?

-Call your health care provider if you are around anyone with measles, chickenpox, or if you develop sores or blisters that do not heal properly.
+Call your care team if you are around anyone with measles, chickenpox, or if you develop sores or blisters that do not heal properly.

-If treating the diaper area of a child, avoid covering the treated area with tight-fitting diapers or plastic pants.
+If applying this medication to the diaper area of a child, do not cover with tight-fitting diapers or plastic pants.
 This may increase the amount of medication that passes through the skin and increase the risk of serious side effects.

 Where should I keep my medication?